 When I do an analysis of poetry, I use this same method, reading first to myself and then aloud.
 In the first reading, I always focus on just what the poem is about and summarize what it is about to myself.
 Afterward, I like to go through it stanza by stanza to work on my analysis.
 Literary analysis of poetry has always been my downfall when studying literature, so it has always been something that takes me a lot of time and effort to do properly.
 The more practice, the easier it becomes and the less time it will take to catch all of those devices and other literary devices in the poem(s) that are essential to a good analysis of poetry.

 Questions to Ask Yourself While Reading

 - What does the title tell you about the poem?
 The poem's title is essential to analyzing poetry because it can give insight into the poem before you even read a single line.
-Don't forget to set aside a couple of minutes to consider the title and what it tells you about the poem, such as the tone or subject the poem will have.
+Don't forget to set aside a couple of minutes to consider the title and what it tells you about the poem, such as the tone or subject of the poem will have.

 - Have you done any research on the poet or poem?
 Understanding who wrote the poem and the story surrounding that particular poem can add a lot of insight as you analyze poems.
-Any critics for the poem can especially help you bring to light another analysis of the poem with new thoughts or ideas to help guide you to your own.
+Any critics of the poem can especially help you bring to light another analysis of the poem with new thoughts or ideas to help guide you to your own.